Tutorial: Gate-based superconducting quantum computing: Implementation of Quantum Computation

 \subsubsection{CZ: Coherent Exchange and Parametric Coupling}

-The CZ gate can also be implemented by coherent exchange between $\ket{11}$ and $\ket{02}$ to acquire the phase factor [right figure in Fig.~\ref{fig:TQG}(b)].\cite{lu2012, barends2019} Regarding coherent exchange, when $\omega_{11} = \omega_{02}$, we can construct a propagator similar to Eq.~\eqref{eq:coherentEx}:
+The CZ gate can also be implemented by coherent exchange between $\ket{11}$ and $\ket{02}$ to acquire the phase factor [right figure in Fig.~\ref{fig:TQG}(b)].\cite{lu2012, barends2019} Regarding coherent exchange, when $\omega_{11} = \omega_{02}$, we can construct a time-evolution operator similar to Eq.~\eqref{eq:coherentEx}:

 One difference from Eq.~\eqref{eq:coherentEx} is that the coupling constant is $\sqrt{2}J$ instead of $J$.
 In general, the coupling constant for the transverse interaction between $\ket{n_1,n_2-1}$ and $\ket{n_1-1,n_2}$ is $J\sqrt{n_1 n_2}$ because $\hat{a}\ket{n} = \sqrt{n}\ket{n-1}$ and $\hat{a}^\dagger\ket{n} = \sqrt{n+1}\ket{n+1}$.
 What we want is $\cos(\sqrt{2}J\tau) = -1$; thus, $\sqrt{2}J\tau = \pi$ implements the CZ gate.